Yandex Cloud

 --host zone-id=<availability_zone>,subnet-id=<subnet_ID>

 If your availability zone contains multiple subnets, make sure to specify the subnet ID; otherwise, Managed Service for PostgreSQL will select the subnet automatically.
-You can request the cluster name with the list of clusters in the folder.
+You can get the cluster name from the folder’s cluster list.

-You can specify extra options in the --host parameter to manage public access to the host and cluster replication:
+You can specify extra options in the --host argument to manage public access to the host and cluster replication:

 • Use the host’s replication-source option for manual replication stream management.